Monday, April 22, 2024

 I am talking about the light at the end of the medical tunnel I have been in since late August.
 For the first time in months, I can see a growing light up ahead and finally believe that it really IS light and not just the headlamp of an oncoming locomotive.

 Don't misunderstand me.
 I still have a lot (A. LOT.) of rehab ahead of me to strengthen and regain better use of my right wrist/hand/fingers.
 I am doing daily exercises at home with the option of having formal physical therapy if my progress stalls.
 There was a lot of damage to the median nerve, the one that controls the fingers.
 (What am I saying?
 There was a lot of damage to my wrist, period.)
-I am slowly starting to walk more regularly; the long layoff in the fall, the long layoff after fracturing my list, and major arthritis in my left knee have all contributed to my having to relearn how to walk at a steady and consistent pace.
+I am slowly starting to walk more regularly; the long layoff in the fall, the long layoff after fracturing my wrist, and major arthritis in my left knee have all contributed to my having to relearn how to walk at a steady and consistent pace.
 The incisions from the gallbladder removal in late February are healing; my brilliant surgeon just gave me the post-surgery clearance.

 My biggest hurdle is that my energy levels are still average (for me compared to pre-autumn 2023) at their very best and pretty darn punk at their worst.
 That means that even on days where I am very careful to pace myself, I am still worn out by early evening.
 (I will not mention the days I overdo it, even with strong, loving reminders from Warren, Katrina, Pat, and others not to overdo it.)